 If one spouse has substantially more financial assets or debt than the other.

 If this is a second marriage for either party.

 If there are children from previous relationships or marriages.

 If you want to have an open and honest discussion about your financial situation and philosophy.

 For many couples, a premarital agreement becomes a useful way to protect each party's interests, resolve conflict and even strengthen the relationship by eliminating unknowns and fanciful expectations which the other spouse cannot or will not fulfill.

 But not all such agreements are enforceable.
 There are laws which restrict what a premarital agreement can contain, and also laws prescribing the manner in which it is entered into.

 At Law Office of Channe G. Coles, by working closely with our clients, we draft only the highest-quality premarital agreements that are precisely tailored to meet our clients' needs and goals.
 Our premarital agreements will provide as much protection as the current state law will allow.
-Call our office today at (805) 617-4618 to schedule a free private consultation.
+Call our office today at (805) 617-4618 to schedule a private consultation.